jake-lukasik/NASCAR-Race-Predictions/README.md

 - Factor in qualifying position and starting grid.

-- Implement web crawling to pull statistics from the sources.

-- Add better post race evaluation visualizations and error calculation.
+- Add better post race evaluation visualizations and error calculation. -- Getting there, just added mean avg finish and std. dev

 - Add GUI dashboard (once a good base of tracks has been added).

 - Add a `road-course-weight` feature for road courses (significantly help drivers like SVG, Allmendinger)

+- ~~Implement web crawling to pull statistics from the sources.~~

 - ~~Extend to multiple tracks across the season.~~